Don’t walk behind me;

 An empty white page on my laptop.
 Too warm to write, too warm to make sense out of nonsense on my own.
 In fact, even when I’m not on my own, my non(sense) seems to consist of bouts of gibberish fueled by a brain roasted like a Kentucky Fried Chicken.
 No need to travel to the Mediterranean to have heatwaves; I never said life in Ireland would make sense.

 In between July 1st and today there’s been the birthday of yours truly.
 No, I didn’t spend it drinking, smoking and getting high.
-As you know, said yours truly is a non-party-animal type of person.
+As you know, said yours truly is of the non-party-animal style of person.
 I’d rather kick back with a good book, cup of coffee, intelligent conversation and enjoy togetherness with friends and family in a relaxed environment.
 Sitting together in peace and quiet, not feeling any pressure to talk… or having great conversations… heaven!

 As I’m writing this, I feel my creative juices increase.
 Writing = heaven * 100.
 My left eye is causing trouble (sure, I wouldn’t know I had a left eye otherwise), but life goes on, and so does the rest of my MS-ridden body.
 Don’t expect ingenious matter just yet, I’m a diesel so my sense of adventure and exploration needs time waking up.